 Indicated below are the dates of the original publication.
-Some of these titles may also be found in the original printing in the Rare Book and Manuscript Library.
-The Online Catalog should be consulted for the original printing and other editions.
+Some of these titles may also be found in the original printing in the Rare Book & Manuscript Library.
+The Online Library Catalog should be consulted for the original printing and other editions.
 Volumes in the facsimile collection may be located by title or by the series, Osborn collection of early children's books.

 The Adventures of Two Dutch Dolls.
 B. H. Upton, illustrated by Florence K. Upton.
 1895.

 The Alphabet of Old Friends.
 Illustrated by Walter Crane.
 1875.

 The Babes in the Woods.
 Illustrated by Randolph Caldecott.
 1879.

 The Baby's Own Aesop.
 Illustrated by Walter Crane.
 1887.

 The Birth-day Gift or the Joy of a New Doll.
 Elizabeth B. Upton.
 1796.

 A Book of Nonsense.
 Edward Lear.
 1875.

 The Butterfly's Ball, and the Grasshopper's Feast.
 William Roscoe, illustrated by William Mulready.
 1807.